savonrb/httpi/README.md

 Participate
 -----------

-We appreciate any help and feedback, so please get in touch!
+Any help and feedback appreciated.
+So please get in touch!